siempeters94/boringApp/README.md

 ## Readme

-###To run the BoringApp locally you need the following tools installed on your machine
+### To run the BoringApp locally you need the following tools installed on your machine
 - Mamp
 - Composer
 - Laravel

-###To install the Boring App
+### To install the Boring App
 - Make sure Mamp is running
-- Pull the laravel project from git to your machine
+- Clone the laravel project from git to your machine
 - Add a virtual host for mamp pointing to the “public” folder of the laravel project
 - Create a database called “BoringApp” in your phpMyAdmin
 - Open the git project and set the right database connections in .env file (host/database/username/password)